DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/validation_plugins.md

 2. **Warnings**: These are warnings, the validation will not fail perse, but should be resolved to align the definition to the projects standard.
    1. The reason that warnings should be taken care of is that they can cause issues further down the line of development for your AaC Plugins.
 3. **Informational**: These are informational messages that are displayed as a general informative basis.

+A `FindingLocation` object will also be returned, which contains the source file and line number where the finding occurred.

 ## Implementation of a Validation Plugin for Definitions